 Water pie is one of those magical recipes that came out of the depression era where cooks with little to nothing figured out how to make delicious dishes for those they love.
 This Depression era pie recipe was shared with me by Kay West and I published it in my third cookbook, Sweetness: Recipes to Celebrate the Warmth, Love, and Blessings of a Full Life.

 This recipe belonged to Kay’s grandmother, who had eight children and made her family of 10 three meals from scratch every single day.
 During leaner times, she developed this recipe so that her family could still enjoy dessert from time to time, no matter how hard their days were.
 These recipes are such a special treasure to us!

 You know when a recipe was created to make something out of nothing, it’s going to be simple on the ingredients.

 - A deep-dish pie crust (see tips for success at the bottom of this post).

 Begin by pouring water into your deep dish and unbaked pie crust, which should be in a .
-It doesn’t have to be , either – just straight from the tap is fine.
+You can either use a pretty ceramic one like this or a disposable one like this doesn’t have to be , either – just straight from the tap is fine.

 In a , stir together flour and sugar.

 Sprinkle the flour mixture over your water in the .
 The original recipe called for doing this with a spoon so I’m showing you that way but I usually just use my hand to sprinkle it because I feel like I can get it more even that way.

 This is our water with flour/sugar sprinkled over.
 Don’t stir.